However, we’ve put together some easy and classic rock ukulele songs to play on the ukulele here.

 Chords for This Song: Em, D, G, A, C

-Describing the endurance of the iconic band “As You Are,” it is a suitable song to play for calming yourself.
+Describing the endurance of the iconic band, “As You Are” is a suitable song to play to calm yourself.

 When you play this song on the ukulele, it misses some of its sharp edges but acquires a subtle, exciting tone, ideal for restless nights and rainy mornings.